Overview and setup

 uv run jupyter notebook

 We start in a notebook because the first task is exploratory.
-We want to fetch one transcript, look at the shape, create subtitles, index one document, and only then turn the working notebook code into modules and a Temporal workflow.
+We want to fetch one transcript, look at the structure, create subtitles, and index one document.
+Only then do we turn the working notebook code into modules and a Temporal workflow.